Build A Sense of Community & Belonging with The 12 Steps

 Contact Us Today

 At our practice, we take a comprehensive healing approach that includes the body, mind, and spirit for total wellbeing and recovery.
-If you, a friend, or a family member struggles with drug or alcohol abuse we encourage you to contact us today at our practice located in Heber, UT.
+If you, a friend, or a family member struggles with drug or alcohol abuse we encourage you to contact us online or call 800-385-3507 to reach our practice located in Heber, UT.
 We are committed to helping you take control of your life and achieve recovery that lasts a lifetime.